CIBC-Internal/python/Doc/library/argparse.rst

       exactly the way
       I want it

-   optional arguments:
+   options:
     -h, --help  show this help message and exit

 :class:`RawTextHelpFormatter` maintains whitespace for all sorts of help text, including argument descriptions.
+However, multiple new lines are replaced with one.
+If you wish to preserve multiple blank lines, add spaces between the newlines.

 :class:`ArgumentDefaultsHelpFormatter` automatically adds information about default values to each of the argument help messages::